huaweicloud/huaweicloud-prometheus-discovery/README.md

 Usage of ./huaweicloud-prometheus-discovery:
   -accessKey string
-        The access key of the HuaweiCloud to use (optional) -model
+        The access key of the HuaweiCloud to use (optional) -debug
-        If the config.model is set to true, the model LabelName will added MetaLabelPrefix(__meta_huaweicloud_) -domain string
+        If debug the code.
+  -domain string
         The Name of the Domain to scope to (Identity v3).
   -interval int
         interval at which to scrape the Huaweicloud API for ECS service discovery information, The unit is seconds (default 60)
-  -password string
+  -model
+        If the config.model is set to true, the model LabelName will added MetaLabelPrefix(__meta_huaweicloud_) -password string
         The Password to login with.
   -port string